suquamish/isp-monitor/README.md

 with the Linux command line should look elsewhere.
 The entire process of hacking this together was done on the Pi Zero over ssh using vi-tiny.

 The point being: if any part of the previous sentence is unclear, this project is not ready for you ... yet.

-I've probably forgotten bits, or \<gasp\> authored a bug.
-You *should* expect things to be broken.
+That said, the installation instructions have been tested on a couple different SBCs that run Armbian versions of Ubuntu 22.04.1 LTS and Debian 11; they work as well.

 ### Install dependencies
-This project depends on gnuplot for creating the graphs: `sudo apt install gnuplot`

-Yeah, accept the 4 million dependencies, and download the entire internet, including the X-Windows stuff even though you are most likely running a headless unit.

-This project also depends on the speedtest.net open source speed test client: `sudo apt install speedtest-cli`

-Finally, for floating point math this project depends on bc: `sudo apt install bc`
+This project depends on gnuplot for creating the graphs: `sudo apt install gnuplot` Also the speedtest.net open source speed test client for the actual network measurements: `sudo apt install speedtest-cli` Finally, for floating point math this, bc: `sudo apt install bc`

 You can, of course, do all this in one-fell-swoop: `sudo apt install gnuplot speedtest-cli bc`

 ### Install the web components
-Fortunately Raspbian comes with python3 OEM, so `isp-monitor.server` should work out of the box.
+Fortunately Raspbian (and Armbian 22.08) comes with python3 OEM, so `isp-monitor.server` should work out of the box.
 Copy this file to the pi user's home directory, along with `index.html`, `h.html`, `favicon.ico`,and `1px.png`.
 Confirm all files are owned by the pi user, and the `isp-monitor.server` file is executable by the pi user and group.

 Copy the isp-monitor-http.service to `/etc/systemd/system` and enable to run at startup: